VoxelPrismatic/darkercord/README.md

 **NOTE:** This does fuck with the light theme.
 If you intend to use light theme, you must uninstall it first

+**NOTE:** This only works for the desktop app.
+I did not [and will not] make an extension due to ToS and security issues.

 # FEATURES ;]
 - A darker Discord!
 - You can now collapse channels